airbytehq/airbyte/docs/integrations/sources/github.md

 ### Requirements

 * Github Account
-* Github Personal Access Token.
+* Github Personal Access Token wih the necessary permissions (described below)

 ### Setup guide

 Log into Github and then generate a [personal access token](https://github.com/settings/tokens).

-We recommend creating a restricted key specifically for Airbyte access.
-This will allow you to control which resources Airbyte should be able to access.

-### Scopes for OAuth Apps

-[Scopes](https://docs.github.com/en/free-pro-team@latest/developers/apps/scopes-for-oauth-apps) let you specify exactly what type of access you need.
-Scopes limit access for OAuth tokens.
-They do not grant any additional permission beyond that which the user already has.

-When setting up an OAuth App on GitHub, requested scopes are displayed to the user on the authorization form.

-Full list of available scopes is presented [here](https://docs.github.com/en/free-pro-team@latest/developers/apps/scopes-for-oauth-apps#available-scopes).

-For syncing streams it are required at least public_repo and read:org scopes.

-Syncing of some streams has particulars:
+Your token should have at least the `repo` scope.
+Depending on which streams you want to sync, the user generating the token needs more permissions:
-* For calling Collaborators API user has to be one of them.
-In another case API will return 403 error.
-To become one of the collaborators, it is needed user to be invited by an owner.
-More about access permission you can read [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/access-permissions-on-github)
+* For syncing Collaborators, the user which generates the personal access token must be a collaborator.
+To become a collaborator, they must be invited by an owner.
+Read more about access permissions [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/access-permissions-on-github).
-* [Teams](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/about-teams) are groups of organization members, therefore Teams API is only available to authenticated members of the team's [organization](https://docs.github.com/en/free-pro-team@latest/rest/reference/orgs), in another case it will return 404 error.
-[Personal user accounts](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/types-of-github-accounts) don't have access to Teams features.
-If user doesn't have permission, it will return 401 error.
+* Syncing [Teams](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/about-teams) is only available to authenticated members of a team's [organization](https://docs.github.com/en/free-pro-team@latest/rest/reference/orgs).
+[Personal user accounts](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/types-of-github-accounts) and repositories belonging to them don't have access to Teams features.
-* Project API returns a 404 Not Found status if projects are disabled in the repository.
-If user does not have sufficient privileges to perform this action, a 401 Unauthorized or 410 Gone status is returned.
+* To sync the Projects stream, the repository must have the Projects feature enabled.